Civil RTC News

 Right to counsel

-The appellate court has declined to find a categorical constitutional right to counsel for parents in neglect matters.
+There is likely a constitutional right to counsel for parents in dependency cases.

 Right to counsel